This fall Iowa Law is proud to welcome four new faculty to the Boyd Law Building.

 Andrew Lanham, Beach Interdisciplinary Fellow

 Andrew Lanham joins Iowa Law as the Robert and Jane Beach Interdisciplinary Fellow, which is made possible by the generous gift of an alum who has long supported research by junior faculty.
 Lanham earned his JD from Michigan and his MA in English and American Studies from Oxford, where he was a Rhodes Scholar, and Yale.
-He recently completed a clerkship with a judge on the U.S. Court of Appeals for the Third Ciruit and is finishing his PhD in English at Yale.
+He recently completed a clerkship with a judge on the U.S. Court of Appeals for the Third Circuit and is finishing his PhD in English at Yale.

 Professor Lanham blends legal history, cultural history, and political theory to examine the dynamics of social movements, protest politics, and legal and social change.
 His current project is an archival history of antiwar protest in the twentieth-century United States, tracking the development and impact of a “long antiwar movement” as well as its responses to the evolving U.S. national security state and its frequent collaborations with other social movements, including the civil rights movement and the feminist movement.